 How to choose a teletherapy platform

 Decide what factors are essential.
-For me, screenshare is essential.
-Whiteboard is handy, but I figured out another option (see below).
-HIPAA Compliance is ESSENTIAL – so be sure your platform will sign a Business Associate Agreement (BAA) to help you keep your practice HIPAA secure.
+For me, screenshare and whiteboards are key features.
+Regardless of which platform you choose, HIPAA Compliance is ESSENTIAL – so be sure your platform will sign a Business Associate Agreement (BAA) to help you keep your practice in compliance and protect your client’s privacy.

 What do I recommend?